estidlore/litus/docs/string/kebab.md

 # kebab

 Converts a string to kebab-case.
-It splits the string into words, turns them into lowercase and then joins them together with the "-" separator.
+It splits the string into words, turns them into lowercase and then joins them together with the "-" separator

 `Since v1.4.0`

 ## Arguments

-- `str: string` - The input string to be converted to kebab-case.
+- `str: string` - The input string to be converted to kebab-case

 ## Returns

-`string` - The kebab-case version of the input string.
+`string` - The kebab-case version of the input string

 ## Usage